RanchoReapers/8533_RanchoReapers_2025/README.md

 - Mechanical is fixing the arm
 - Bumpers are being made
 - While waiting for Mechanical to finish the arm on Friday, work on the following:
-    - Let the bumper team use the robot while setting up Elastic -- MAKE SURE THE ROBOT IS POWERED ON WHILE THEY ARE WORKING ON IT SO THAT THE WIFI CAN BE ACCESSED
+    - Update kTrackWidth (distance between right and left wheels) & kWheelBase (distance between front and back wheels)
+    - Start to setup Elastic
         - UNDER NO CIRCUMSTANCES SHOULD THE ROBOT BE ENABLED!!!!!
 This will screw up the absoluteEncoder variables.
 Wait until the arm is installed properly to enable.
-        - To setup elastic and have the new variables be recognized, deploy the code to the robot.
-Just remember -- DONT ENABLE IT!!!!
+        - To setup Elastic and have the new variables be recognized, deploy the code to the robot.
+Just remember -- DON'T ENABLE IT!!!!
-    - The claw will not be fixed -- we need to restructure the claw subsystem so that when "open", it is powered until it would fold in on itself and then sent back to the starting position.
-This way, power is always being applied.
-Use a low voltage.
+    - Continue to clean swerve code

 Controls